solids4foam/solids4foam/tutorials/solids/linearElasticity/cooksMembrane/README.md

 ## Case Overview

 Cook's membrane is a well-known bending-dominated benchmark case.
 The tapered panel (trapezoid) is fixed on one side and subjected to uniform shear traction on the opposite side.
-The prescribed shear traction is 6250 Pa.
+The prescribed shear traction is 6.25 MPa.
 The vertices of the trapezoid (in mm) are (0, 0), (48, 44), (48, 60), and (0, 44), as shown in Figure 1.
-The Young's modulus is 70 Pa, and the Poisson's ratio is 1/3.
+The Young's modulus is 70 MPa, and the Poisson's ratio is 1/3.
 Gravitation effects are neglected, and there are no body forces.
 The problem is solved as static, using one loading increment.

 <div style="text-align: center;">
   <img src="./images/cooksMembrane-geometry.png" alt="Image" width="400">